rajdas2001/rajdas2001/README.md

 <p align = "center">

 </p>
-<p>An engineer with a Bachelor of Technology degree in Metallurgical and Materials Engineering from VSSUT, Burla.
-I am a Technology Enthusiast with an avid interest in Machine Learning, Deep Learning and Data Science from Bhubaneswar, India.
-Apart from these, I love reading Books, Quizzing and writing Poetry. <p>
+<p>Current: I work as a Data Scientist at Wipro.
+I am an engineer with an avid interest in Machine Learning, Deep Learning and Data Science from Bhubaneswar, India.
+Apart from these, I love reading Books and Quizzing. <p>

    <h3>More about me</h3>